patrickfatrick/marky-marked/README.md

 </script>
 ```

-From there Marky Mark should handle the rest.
+From there Marky Marked should handle the rest.

 ## Styling